-Gloria Lopez is Upstate Medical University's Associate Vice President and Chief Diversity Officer.
+Katie King is Upstate Medical University's Institutional Equity Officer and Title IX Coordinator.
 She coordinates executive-level efforts to build diversity and inclusion as core values throughout the University.
-She collaboratively across campus to implement best practices related to diversity, equity and inclusion in recruitment and retention of students, senior administrators, faculty and staff.
-She serves as chair of the President's Diversity Council.
-Additionally Dawn Norcross is Upstate Medical University's Title IX Coordinator.
-They have the authority and responsibility to promptly investigate any and all allegations of unlawful discrimination based on race, color, national origin, ethnicity, religion, creed, age, gender, disability, veteran status, sexual orientation, marital status or other protected categories.
+She works collaboratively across campus to implement best practices related to diversity, equity and inclusion in recruitment and retention of students, senior administrators, faculty and staff.
+She also has the authority and responsibility to promptly investigate any and all allegations of unlawful discrimination based on race, color, national origin, ethnicity, religion, creed, age, gender, disability, veteran status, sexual orientation, marital status or other protected categories.

-Allegations of discriminations can also be discussed with the counseling center, the University Police Department, or the Dean of Student Affairs.
+Allegations of discriminations can also be discussed with the counseling center, the University Police Department, or the Dean of

+Student Affairs.
 Where appropriate, these offices will report these allegations to the Office of Diversity and Inclusion.